IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    two virtual nodes, one representing all the spoke sites and the other representing the hub site, connected by a shared link between the two, can ensure that resources for the shared connection are reserved in advance and hence are readily available whenever needed by the customer.
+On the other hand, to achieve the same level of bandwidth assurance with connections, it would be necessary to create separate, dedicated connections between every spoke and the hub.
+However, this would result in significant waste of bandwidth.

    This document defines a YANG {{!RFC7950}} data model for representing, managing, and controlling IETF network slices over customized